silieslab/Cornean_Molina-Obando_etal_2024/README.md

 Author: Giordano Ramos-Traslosheros

 Each section offers specific information for replicating analyses and figures discussed in the publication.
-For questions, please contact the corresponding author: Marion Silies.
+For questions, please contact the corresponding author: Marion Silies (msilies@uni-mainz.de)